-Bothenhampton is an ancient village of one main street that extends to several hundred modern homes.
+Holy Trinity Church, Bothenhampton is located in an ancient village of one main street that extends to several hundred modern homes.
 Bothenhampton is separated from Bridport to the west by a few yards of ancient flood plain beside the River Asker and Morrisons supermarket (protected by modern levees) Clergy include Revd Kay Watters and Graham Purse, our Local Licensed Minister.